The GRCA Certificate Programs

-The Triathlon Award, Versatility, Versatility Excellent, Working Certificate, Working Certificate Excellent, and Certificate of Conformation Assessment certificates are mailed out regularly throughout the year.
-Certificates for the Hall of Fame and Outstanding Producers are mailed in late May or June of the year following when the award was achieved.
-These awards are compiled on an annual basis to reflect the entire calendar year.
-For example: all 2009 (January through December) Hall of Fame and Outstanding Producer awards are compiled by statisticians and submitted to the yearbook editor and certificate chairman in spring 2010.
+The Hall of Fames, Working Certificate, Working Certificate Excellent, and Certificate of Conformation Assessment certificates are mailed out regularly throughout the year.
+Certificates for the Outstanding Producers are compiled on an annual basis to reflect the calendar years and mailed in late May or June of the year following when the award was achieved.
 Certificates are automatically mailed out to GRCA members; you do not need to apply for these.

 The Triathlon Award, Versatility and Versatility Excellent certificates on the other hand must be applied for and documentation needs to accompany the application.
 As with the award requirements, the application can be found on the GRCA website or occasionally in the GRNews.
 Certificates are printed and mailed usually within a few days of receipt and verification of the application.

 The Working Certificate, Working Certificate Excellent, and Certificate of Conformation Assessment certificates are printed and distributed within a few weeks of the event – after the test committee submits the judging results.
 If you have not received your WC, WCX or CCA certificates, check with the committee chairperson whose name and contact information is provided in the front of the GRNews or on the GRCA website.

 When can you expect to receive your certificate?